Home / Advanced Search

 Intelligent Automation & Soft Computing, Vol.26, No.2, pp. 291-301, 2020, DOI:10.31209/2020.100000164

 Abstract Speech recognition is one of the most convenient forms of human beings engaging in the exchanging of information.
 In this research, we want to make robots understand human language and communicate with each other through the human language, and to realize man–machine interactive and humanoid– robot interactive.
 Therefore, this research mainly studies NAO robots’ speech recognition and humanoid communication between double -humanoid robots.
 This paper introduces the future direction and application prospect of speech recognition as well as its basic method and knowledge of speech recognition fields.
-This research also proposes the application of the most advanced method—establishment of the… More >
+This research also proposes the application of the… More >

 • Open Access